 You can pick apart broken pallets and use them as spares and repairs, patching up any damaged pallets you've been holding onto.

 Once you have finished repairing your damaged pallets, you may even consider treating the pallet wood to prevent them from damaging again.

 Treating them will also help protect against weathering and rot should your pallets be kept outdoors for a while, or during adverse weather.

 Treating Wooden Pallets

-On the flip side, if you struggle to find the perfect treatment recipe or method, it wouldn't hurt to do a little research online.
-You will find that some are much cheaper than others and vice versa, but there will be something to help you out until you need to look at replacing them.
+On the flip side, if you struggle to find the perfect recipe or method, it wouldn't hurt to do a little online research.

-Keeping your pallets healthy and strong is not a difficult task for anyone.
-While you may have to check on their condition more frequently, doing so will effectively save your valuable money and time - both of which you can put to good use elsewhere!
+While you may have to check on their condition regularly, doing this will effectively save more of your valuable money and time.
+Both of these you can put to good use elsewhere!

-However, if you simply don't have the time to spare, you could also join a pallet recovery program.
-Such programs are based on a closed-loop system that consistently repairs pallets when the time comes.
+But, if you simply don't have enough spare time, you could also joing a pallet recovery program.
+Such programs are based on a closed-loop system that consistently repairs pallets when the time arrives.

 For more information regarding the safe handling of pallets, please call and speak with us directly or send a message through our Live Chat service.

 Alternatively, you can get more of our expert advice and top tips by heading over to our Help Centre!